By Theresa Dowell Blackinton

 - Owensboro, Paducah, and Land Between the Lakes including Owensboro and Vicinity, Henderson, Paducah and Vicinity, Land Between the Lakes Region, and East of Land Between the Lakes

-While researching this book, Theresa drove more than 8,000 miles to discover all that Kentucky has to offer.
-She visited the state’s deepest cave and its highest point, and stopped at just about everywhere in between.
-In the process, she was reminded of her home state’s interesting history and awesome natural beauty—but what she most enjoyed was getting to interact with Kentucky’s warm and welcoming people, all of whom had interesting stories to tell.
+Research for this book took Theresa to the state’s deepest cave and its highest point, with stops at just about everywhere in between.
+In the process, she was reminded of Kentucky’s interesting history and awesome natural beauty—but what she most enjoyed was getting to interact with her home state’s warm and welcoming people, all of whom had interesting stories to tell.

 Theresa is also the author of Moon Take a Hike Washington DC and has written for multiple newspapers and magazines.